 Newport, Rhode Island

 Bundle up a bit and get an introduction to the area by walking the 3.5-mile Cliff Walk.
-You’ll have stunning views of the Atlantic Ocean on one side and imposing Gilded Age mansions on the other.
-Stick to the northern part of the trail, which is paved.
+You’ll have stunning views of the Atlantic Ocean on one side and impressive Gilded Age mansions on the other.
+You may want to stick to the northern part of the trail, which is paved.
 The southern half of Cliff Walk covers rough terrain, including rocky shoreline, and is best left to experienced hikers wearing appropriate footwear.

 Afterward, head to one of the opulent mansions you’ve passed on your walk.
-Some mansions are only open part of the year, but the iconic Breakers, under the auspices of The Preservation Society of Newport County, welcomes visitors throughout the fall.
-Peek into the former summer “cottage” of the Vanderbilts.
-Completed in 1895, The Breakers is modeled after an Italian Renaissance palazzo.
-Thirty- to 90-minute self-guided audio tours are available at The Breakers, Marble House, The Elms and Rosecliff.
+Some mansions are only open part of the year, but the iconic Breakers, under the auspices of The Preservation Society of Newport County, welcomes visitors throughout the year.
+Here, you can peek into the former summer “cottage” of the Vanderbilts.
+Completed in 1895, the Breakers is modeled after an Italian Renaissance palazzo.
+Thirty- to 90-minute self-guided audio tours are available at the Breakers, Marble House, the Elms and Rosecliff.
 Tours guided by a docent can be booked at other nearby mansions.

-Additionally, tour Marble House, also built by the Vanderbilt family and designed by Richard Morris Hunt, which contains 500,000 cubic feet of opulent marble.
-Alva Vanderbilt later had a Chinese Tea House constructed on the cliffs and used it to host rallies in favor of women’s right to vote.
+Marble House, also built by the Vanderbilt family and designed by Richard Morris Hunt, contains 500,000 cubic feet of opulent marble to tour.
+Alva Vanderbilt had a Chinese Tea House constructed on the cliffs and used it to host rallies in favor of women’s right to vote.
 Visitors can see this historic teahouse as part of the Marble House tour.

 If you don’t want to be a landlubber, head out to sea with Classic Cruises of Newport on a sailboat or yacht.
 Enjoy a stunning view of the city while savoring a sunset cocktail.